6 Ways to Manage Anxiety During the Coronavirus Outbreak.

-This is a big life lesson of learn to control what we can, and accept what we cannot.
+This is a big life lesson of learning to control what we can and accept what we cannot.
 Germs spread.
-It’s actually incredible if you think about it, how much our bodies can take on a daily basis with the germs we come into contact with every day.
+It’s actually incredible if you think about it, how much our bodies can take on a daily basis with the germs we come into contact with.
 Our bodies are resilient and self-repair constantly.
 We know what we need to do to do our best in controlling the spread of all germs.

 Create a plan of action.

-If it helps, stock up on some necessary supplies like toilet paper, medications, canned and boxed foods, frozen foods, and other supplies that you may need if in your home for 2-4 weeks.
+Also, if it helps, you can stock up on some necessary supplies like toilet paper, medications, canned and boxed foods, frozen foods, and other supplies that you may need if in your home for 2-4 weeks.
 Prior Planning Prevents Poor Performance.
 This is true in times of uncertainty and can really slow the rise of anxiety.

 Recognize that it’s normal to be worried about the Coronavirus.

-Since we do not yet know everything about the Coronavirus, it’s definitely ok to be worried.
-Having some anxiety might even encourage you to take preventative measures (like washing your hands more than usual) which, in turn, will reduce your risk of getting sick.
-However, stressing over the fact that you’re anxious about the Coronavirus will only make the cycle worse.
+Since we do not yet know everything about Coronavirus, it’s definitely ok to be worried.
+Having some anxiety might even encourage you to take extra preventative measures (like washing your hands more than usual).
+This will, in turn, will reduce your risk of getting sick.
+However, stressing over the fact that you’re anxious will only make the cycle worse.

-Stress increases cortisol and other hormones that make us eat worse and sleep less.
-This can lead to being physically and emotionally run down, with or without the Cornoavirus.
+Stress increases cortisol and other hormones that make us eat poorly and sleep less.
+This can lead to being physically and emotionally run down, with or without the Coronavirus.